yasharya1/yasharya1/README.md

 # 💫 About Me:
-I’m a computer science student and aspiring full-stack developer eager to keep growing my skills.
-Over the past couple of years, I’ve immersed myself in hackathons and personal projects, building things like Opinio, a small-business-focused SaaS product, and many others.
+👋 Hi, I'm Yash, and Im currently pursuing my bachelors degree at UBC.
+I also like to build cool stuff.
 Working on these projects has helped me get more comfortable with tools such as Python, C++, React, Flask, and FastAPI—plus.

-Although I’ve led small teams for class assignments and personal side projects, I’m still learning the ropes of collaborating in bigger, real-world settings.
-Every time I join a project, I try to bring a solid sense of ownership and adaptability, embracing feedback and staying open to new ideas.
 Right now, my main goal is to keep broadening my technical foundation, refine my problem-solving skills, and find more opportunities to build meaningful software that addresses real user needs.

 I love working with others who share a passion for innovation and continuous learning.
 If you have a project idea, advice, or just want to chat about tech, feel free to reach out.
 Let’s learn and build together!